5 Best Fly Tying Kits And Supplies For Beginners

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-Similar to purchasing your first fly rod, purchasing your first set of fly tying materials can be extremely overwhelming.
-The tools, material, and fly tying techniques can all be challenging to a new angler.
+Like purchasing your first fly rod, purchasing a complete set of fly tying tools and supplies can be extremely overwhelming.
+The tools, material, and fly tying techniques can all challenge a new angler.

-Thankfully, companies started putting together complete fly-tying kits to make your life much easier.
+Thankfully, companies started assembling complete fly tying kits to simplify an angler’s life.
 One purchase will provide you with all the materials you need to get going in your tying.

-As you gain experience, it’s far easier to replace certain aspects of your kits if you feel as if you outgrow them.
-Until then, all of the tools within the kits you purchase will be more than enough for your needs.
+As you gain experience, replacing certain aspects of your kits is far easier if you feel you have outgrown them.
+Until then, all the tools within the kits you purchase will be more than enough for your needs.

 In this article, I will cover:

-Before you purchase your first fly tying kit, you’ll have to make sure it comes with a few necessary tools and supplies.
+Before you purchase your first kit, you must ensure it comes with a few necessary tools and supplies.
 You want to begin tying as soon as you receive your kit.
+Some may not look perfect on the first few attempts, but once you gain experience, those great-looking flies must be kept safely inside a quality fly fishing box.

 Fly Tying Vice

-The vice is the backbone of your fly-tying projects.
-It’s what you’ll place your hook in as you’re attaching the material.
-The vice can attach to a table or sit alone on a pedestal stand depending on which style you’re choosing.
+The vice is the backbone of all your fly-tying projects.
+You’ll place your hook in it as you’re attaching the material.
+The vice can attach to a table or sit alone on a pedestal stand, depending on which style you prefer.
 Make sure the vice is high quality!
 It shouldn’t wobble or be easily moved!
 You want it to rotate and be able to work with size 28 to 4/0 hooks.

 Bobbin

 The bobbin is another vital part of your set.
 The bobbin is what holds your tying thread.
-On almost every fly pattern you tie, you’re going to be using quite a bit of thread.
-You’ll be able to string the thread through the bobbin and it allows you to apply it far easier than you could by only using your hands.
+You will use a lot of thread on almost every fly pattern you tie.
+You’ll be able to string the thread through the bobbin, allowing you to apply it far easier than you could by only using your hands.

 Scissors

-Like any art project, you’re going to need a solid set of super-sharp scissors to keep things tidy.
-Take a look at the reviews of the scissors in the kit you’re buying.
-Poor reviews on scissors should be telling that you’re not purchasing the greatest kit.
+Like any art project, you need a solid set of super-sharp scissors to keep things tidy.
+Check carefully the reviews of the scissors in the kit you’re buying.
+Poor reviews on scissors should tell you you’re not purchasing the greatest kit.
 If possible, you may have to purchase a separate set of scissors.
-Check out my article on what are the best scissors to choose for more information and tips.
+If you plan to buy scissors separately, check out my article on fishing scissors to give you specific information and quality tips when buying this important tool.

 Whip Finisher Tool

-The whip finisher is the tool that you’re going to use to apply the final knots to your project.
+The whip finisher is used to apply the important final knots to your project.
 The whip finisher knot is challenging to do with only your hands.
 This simple tool makes your life far easier!
-It’s hard to make a poor whip-finishing tool.
+It’s hard to make a poor knot with a whip-finishing tool.

-As all anglers know well, it is your knots that are the weakest part of your rig, so this finishing tool is crucial for good-quality flies.
+As all anglers know, your knots are the weakest part of your rig, so this finishing tool is crucial for good-quality flies.

 Bodkin Tool

-Finally, the bodkin is the last tool you should make sure you have in your box.
+Finally, the bodkin is the final tool you should ensure you have in your box.
 It looks like a long needle.
 This is used to apply the finishing glue on your fly project.
 It’s much less cumbersome than your finger or even a glue brush.

 5 Best Fly Tying Kits

-There are dozens of kits you can purchase, but a few stand out far above the rest.
+There are dozens of kits available, but a few stand out far above the rest.
 Most companies that are well-known in fly fishing make their own complete kits.
 They’re usually worth the money.

 Orvis Premium Fly Tying Kit – My Best Overall Pick!

 Orvis pulls no punches with their premium fly tying kit.
-In this kit, they provide all the necessary tools and a carrying case.
+In this kit, Orvis provides all the necessary tools and a carrying case.
 These alone are worth the price!

-However, also inside the kit they also include enough materials to tie 16 different patterns 10 times each.
+However, inside the kit, they also include enough materials to tie 16 different patterns ten times each.
 Essentially, they send enough to tie 160 flies.
 Eight of the patterns are classics and the other eight are Orvis patterns that are proven to work.

 On top of it all, you also receive an instructional DVD that will walk you through the basics of fly tying and give you step-by-step instructions on how to tie the 16 flies provided.
 Hooks, hackles, thread, glue, and beads are all available to you.
 The bobbin, vise, bodkin, whip finisher, hackle pliers, and scissors are all made to a high standard!

-For $200, you’ll be more than pleased with your purchase.
+For around $200, you’ll be more than pleased with your purchase.

 Orvis Encounter Fly Tying Kit – My Most Versatile Pick!

-The Orvis Encounter Fly Tying Kit is great for beginners, but it’s also perfect for those looking to travel with a full set of supplies.
+The Orvis Encounter Fly Tying Kit is great for beginners but also perfect for those looking to travel with a full set of supplies.

 The kit is named after their entry-level fly fishing combination.
-Similar to the Encounter Combo, the Encounter Fly Tying Kit is the ideal backup or travel kit.
+Like the Encounter combo, the Encounter fly tying kit is the ideal backup or travel kit.
 In this set, you’re going to receive enough material to tie eight classic fly patterns (Woolly Bugger, Pheasant Tail Nymph, BH Caddis Larva, Elk Hair Caddis, Fur Ant, San Juan Worm, Zebra Midge, and Rusty Parachute).

 You’ll get enough material to tie 10 of each of these flies.
-Included with the materials is a starter vise with C Clamps, scissors, a bobbin, hackle pliers, glue, and a bodkin.
+In addition to the materials is a starter vise with C-Clamps, scissors, a bobbin, hackle pliers, glue, and a bodkin.

 The only thing you’re missing in the kit is the whip finisher tool.
-Without this, you still get a great deal, and buying your separate whip finisher is not a major additional investment.
+You still get a great deal without this; buying a separate whip finisher is not a major additional investment.

 Seriously, For under $100, you’re receiving a wonderful deal from a trusted name in the fly fishing industry.